Areas of Study

 Social Studies (Major)

 The geography minor provides students with the ability to apply geographical concepts to their majors.
-Students may choose to concentrate on area studies or geographic information systems.
+Students may choose to concentrate on area studies, geographic information systems (GIS), or focus on multiple branches within geography, including political, population, historical geography.
 Area studies emphasizes the exploration of cultural systems from around the world.
 GIS emphasizes learning and applying techniques used by geographers to map data from various sources.
 Faculty who teach in the minor have their Ph.D's in geography, history, or political science.
-Faculty teaching and research interests include practical use of GIS, Russia and the Soviet Union, Water and Conflict in Asia, and Historical GIS.
+Faculty teaching and research interests include practical use of GIS, congressional redistricting, climatology, and Historical GIS.

 International Studies (Minor)